 Another very important safety feature that many racers often-over look is how, where and how much ballast weight they are adding to the kart.
-Please note and adhere to the warning stickers on the frame and the embossed warning in the chassis weight brackets.
-These brackets are designed to hold a maximum of 5 pounds per bracket!
-Also note the recommended fasteners on the frame sticker.
-Minimum 5/16" Grade 8 bolts with jam nut and safety pin!
-These notices are for the safety of you, your competitors and the fans.
+Remember to also use a Minimum 5/16" Grade 8 bolts with jam nut and safety pin when applying ballast weight!